teepeethree/blog/src/pages/about.md

 If you send me a message, or email and I ignore you, don't take it personally.
 I usually get around to geniune emails.

 If you have any changes / issues / whatever you can contribute by going the [repo](https://github.com/teepeethree/blog) and opening a pull request.

+## How to contribute

+If you have found this blog useful, and you want to show some appreciation, then consider sending something to my wallet.

+Ethereum Mainnet: 0x74499230968aE3E31dd7bA53bc40916178Bf1708